SeaPie/Privacy-First/README.md

 ## Messaging Apps

 ### Signal Messenger
 [**Signal Messenger**](https://signal.org/) is a secure messaging app that uses end-to-end encryption to protect your conversations, ensuring your messages remain private, even from Signal themselves.
-Signal does have any incentive to use your personal information, unlike alternatives such as Facebook Messenger, WhatsApp, and Telegram.
+Signal has no incentive to use your personal information, unlike alternatives such as Facebook Messenger, WhatsApp, and Telegram.
 Both WhatsApp and Telegram were implicated in the Snowden leaks.

 ## Media Players